-Before proving the Lemma, let us fix the labelling of the roots of $\vp(x,t_0)$ as follows: we choose arbitrarily one root to be labelled $1$ and label the remaining roots by increasing argument.
-Therefore, their projection under $\Arg$ appears ordered on the horizontal section $\{\nu=\arg(t_0)\}$ of $\Arg_\vp$, see Figure \ref{fig:ordering}.
-The horizontal section $\{\nu=\arg(t_0)\}$ splits the union of the D-geodesics into $n$ open segments that we refer to as the \emph{D-segments}.
-Recall that, by the construction of $\Gamma$, the choice of $t_0$ and Lemma \ref{lem:coamoeba}, the upper endpoint of each D-segment is arbitrarily close to a labelled point of $\Arg(\{\vp(x,t_0)=0\})$.
+Before proving the lemma, let us fix the labelling of the roots of $\vp(x,y_0)$ as follows: choose an arbitrary root to be labelled $1$ and label the remaining roots by increasing argument.
+Consequently, their projection under $\Arg$ appears in order on the horizontal section $\{\nu = \arg(y_0)\}$ of $\Arg_\vp$, see Figure~\ref{fig:ordering}.
+The horizontal section $\{\nu = \arg(y_0)\}$ splits the union of the D-geodesics into $n$ open segments, which we refer to as \textit{D-segments}.
+Recall that, by the construction of $\Gamma$, the choice of $y_0$, and Lemma~\ref{lem:coamoeba}, the upper endpoint of each D-segment is arbitrarily close to a labelled point of $\Arg(\{\vp(x,y_0)=0\})$.
 We label the D-segments accordingly.
-The union of the D-geodesics and the horizontal geodesic $\{\nu=\arg(t_0)\}$ split $(S^1)^2$ into $n$ components that we refer to as \emph{D-parallelograms} and that we label according to the D-segment on their left, see again Figure \ref{fig:ordering}.
-Eventually, the $\GCD(n,b)$ many D-geodesics split $(S^1)^2$ into $\GCD(n,b)$ many components that we refer to as the \emph{D-stripes}.
+The union of the D-geodesics and the horizontal geodesic $\{\nu = \arg(y_0)\}$ splits $(S^1)^2$ into $n$ components, which we refer to as \textit{D-parallelograms}, and which we label according to the D-segment on their left, see again Figure~\ref{fig:ordering}.
+Finally, the $\gcd(n,b)$ many D-geodesics split $(S^1)^2$ into $\gcd(n,b)$ components, which we refer to as the \textit{D-stripes}.